nissishetty/Spring-Microservice-Learn/README.md

 # Spring-Microservice-Learn

-Above 3 application are seperate Spring-boot project.
+Above 3 applications are seperate Spring-boot project.

 Movie-catalog-service implements movie-info and movie-rating using microservice architecture.